-Applications like Slack, Microsoft Teams, which is part of the Office 365 portfolio, have become quite popular these days.
+Applications like Slack, and Microsoft Teams, which are part of the Office 365 portfolio, have become quite popular these days.
 With the Google Hangouts Chat app, Google looks forward to competing with them.
-This will mark the very first time Google would introduce some sort of text-based collaboration service in past one year.
+This will mark the very first time Google would introduce some sort of text-based collaboration service in the past year.
 Last time, it was the Hangouts Chat as well.
-But back then it was made available, via an early adopter program, only to a very small number of customers.
+But back then, it was made available, via an early adopter program, only to a very small number of customers.
 As of now, more than $1 billion in revenue is generated by Google just from the G Suite and the Google Cloud Platform.
-The G Suite contains the email, cloud file sharing, video conferencing and other services.
+The G Suite contains email, cloud file sharing, video conferencing, and other services.

 The Hangouts Chat allows multiple users, at once, to type out updates to each other.
-It lets the users make calls to integrate with services like Salesforce, Trello whenever required.
-Google Calendar and Google Drive can be accessed directly from Hangouts Chat as well.
+It lets the users make calls to integrate with services like Salesforce, and Trello whenever required.
+Google Calendar and Google Drive can also be accessed directly from Hangouts Chat.

-Scott Johnston, Director of Product Management at Google said that they are designing the Hangouts Chat for big companies.
-It will be capable of supporting a massive 8000 numbers of users.
+Scott Johnston, Director of Product Management at Google, said they are designing the Hangouts Chat for big companies.
+It will be capable of supporting a massive 8000 users.
 It will support 28 languages as well.
-It will be made available on all three platforms, Android, iOS, and web.
+It will be made available on all three platforms, Android, iOS, and the web.

 Scott Johnston was previously involved with the Google Drive project.